Blomdoft/thermo_srv/README.md

 BLE is done via bleak
 Storage is a SQLite database

-Code is not cleaned up, and without a Webserver it is nearly useless.
-But I have to care for other projects at the moment so will get back to this later.
-Maybe it is a starting point for someone doing something serious.
+Code is not cleaned up, but it now has a little webserver build in.
+Need to configure that correctly before it is actually useful

 No license, do whatever you want.